 Note: PHIL2430 is designed as an intermediate course especially suitable for second-year students.
 It is also suitable for third- and fourth-year students.

 This course will explore and critique personal and social ethical ideals as presented in early Chinese ethical discourse.
 Major texts to be considered include the Analects 論語, Mèngzǐ 孟子, Xúnzǐ 荀子, Mòzǐ 墨子, Dàodéjīng 道德經, and Zhuāngzǐ 莊子.
-Central questions discussed include: What is dào?
+Central questions discussed include: What is dào (the proper way or path of life)?
 What standards can guide us in following dào?
 What grounds can we have for confidence that these are the correct standards?
 What kind of person should we strive to be?
 What values should take priority in our lives?
 The relevance of early Chinese ethics to contemporary ethical discourse will also be discussed.
 Class meetings will be a mixture of lecture and discussion.

 Learning Objectives and Outcomes

 After completing this course, students should be able to:

 Explain major concepts and related issues in early Chinese ethics, such as the content of dào 道, the role of ritual (lǐ 禮), the significance of virtues such as benevolence (rén 仁) and filial devotion (xiào 孝), the role of models (fǎ 法), and the ideals of non-action (wúwéi 無為) and wandering (yóu 遊)

 Critically examine a range of positions on and approaches to these issues and identify their strengths and weaknesses

 Demonstrate interpretive, analytical, and argumentative skills in oral presentation and writing by discussing these issues in written assignments and tutorials

 Demonstrate appreciation of the distinctiveness and complexity of Chinese ethics and how it relates to the broader discourse of philosophical ethics